urbit/docs/docs/about/glossary.md

 ---
-navhome: '/docs'
+navhome: /docs/
-next: True
 sort: 3
-title: Urbit glossary
+title: Glossary
 ---

-# Urbit Glossary
+# Glossary

 Urbit is renowned for its exotic terminology.
 Here's a simple overview from the strange words in.